HimanshuKumarDutt094/create-express-starter-ts/src/templates/advance/guides.md

   - Handler: in `src/index.ts`, mounted at `app.all("/api/auth/*auth", toNodeHandler(auth))`.
   - Global injector: `installAuth(app)` adds `req.auth = { session, user }` to every request.
   - CORS: configured via `cors(corsOptions)` using `env.CORS_ORIGINS`.
 Ensure CORS runs before the Better Auth handler.
+  - Rate limiting & anti-spam: The template includes a global rate limiter (`express-rate-limit`) and a lightweight spam protection middleware that triggers on bursty requests to the same URL.
+These are enabled by default and tuned for production vs development environments.

 - **Protecting routes**:
   - Import `requireAuth` and add to routes that need authentication, e.g.: